ebudan/godotenv/README.md

-A fork of joho -> arsoba -> own godotenv, with the added feature of non-expanding reads.
+A fork of joho -> arsoba -> ...

+This implementation switches the internal logic to ordered maps: reading, applying, and writing retains order.
+This becomes relevant when manipulating .env files programmatically and expecting to be able to refer previously set variables within a file.

 Original README follows.